 We’ve all seen the heart-wrenching images of marine and wildlife surrounded by plastic.
 Unfortunately, you don’t need to go far to spot single-use items littering the areas we live, visit and enjoy right here in Scotland.

 As well as causing issues with litter, single-use items are a big contributor to climate change.
 Around four-fifths of Scotland’s carbon footprint comes from all the goods we produce, use and often throw out.

 In the EU, the most commonly found and problematic single-use items on beaches are plastic cutlery, plates, straws, drink stirrers and balloon sticks.
 In Scotland, it’s also not hard to find expanded polystyrene food containers, expanded polystyrene cups and other beverages containers – equally damaging to surrounding environments and wildlife.

-Coming soon: the single-use plastics ban
+The single-use plastics ban

 So far, in Scotland, there have already been several steps put in place to combat the single-use problem including the ban of plastic stemmed cotton buds and microbeads, new regulations for a deposit return scheme, and the introduction of the single-use carrier bags charge.